pytorch/glow/docs/IR.md

 ### Predicates

-Predicates are boolean variables that control the execution of some node or instruction.
-If the value of the predicate at runtime is set to 'false' then the predicated node or instructions may return any value.
-The program should know to ignore the output of the predicated instruction because it could be zeros or uninitialized memory.
+Predication is a well-known technique to control the execution of some node or instruction by means of a boolean flag.
+If the value of the flag at runtime is set to 'false' then the predicated node or instructions may return any value.
+A correct program should know to ignore the output of the predicated instruction because it could be zeros or uninitialized memory.
+The type of the flag must be a boolean value or a vector of booleans that matches the batch size.
+Predicates could accelerate the performance of some networks by avoiding some computation.
+It can particularly be useful when applied to Recurrent Neural Networks, because different elements of the batch may have different lengths and do not need to perform the same amount of computation.
 In training mode, predicated training nodes should not use uninitialized memory to update the weights and instead should pass zeros.
-Predication is a way to accelerate the performance of the network by avoiding some computation.
-The type of the predicate must be a scalar, or a vector that matches the batch size.

 ![](pred.png)

+### Node Lowering

+Instead of compiling high-level operators directly, Glow performs "node lowering".
+In this phase, the compiler breaks the high-level operator nodes into low-level linear algebra operator nodes.
+For example, the FullyConnected layer is represented as a matrix multiplication followed by broadcasted add.
+Different compiler backends do not have to implement the FullyConnected layer and a dozen other high-level opcodes, just the low-level matrix multiplication.

+This lowering phase drives many of the design decisions of the compiler.
+In Glow, lowering is performed as part of the high-level graph as described above, prior to moving to low-level IR.
+This is due to a number of reasons.
+First, the new lowered graph may allow for additional graph-level optimizations.
+Second, the new graph structure may affect the decisions of the instruction scheduler.
+And third, after lowering we allow the backends to perform additional target-specific optimizations on the lowered graph.

+The lowering phase comes after the graph is differentiated.
+Because the lowering transformation does not preserve the semantics of the graph, it is not possible to differentiate the graph for certain operators.
+For example, the Regression node (which produces gradient when optimizing total squared error) becomes a no-op for the inference case, but is translated into an element-wise subtract for the training case.
+Performing the lowering before differentiation would prevent us from performing the correct lowering of the Regression node.

-### Mid-level Graph
+### Low-Level IR

+After optimizing the graph with target-independent optimizations, and lowering from high-level operator nodes to linear algebra operator nodes, the code is further lowered into the low-level IR in a phase that is called "IRGen" (which stands for IR generation).
+This is a one-to-many translation where each high-level node is translated into one or more instructions.

 The low-level IR enables a different kind of target independent optimizations that are not possible with the high-level graph format.
-For example, the ability to share the memory buffers during the forward pass can't be expressed in the Graph form because buffers are not explicit.

-The mid-level IR is built like a sequence of instructions that perform things like copy-memory and perform-convolution.
+This is an instruction-based representation that operates on tensors that are referenced by address.
+This gives the compiler the ability to perform low-level memory optimizations that are not possible at the high-level, because memory is not represented directly.
+An example of such a transformation is the optimization that allows certain operations to transform some buffers in-place, such as element-wise arithmetic.

+In the context of hardware acceleration, the low-level instruction-based representation allows the compiler to represent device-specific operations such as asynchronous DMA operations.
+Hiding the latency of memory operations is important for utilizing the execution units of the hardware effectively, and the instruction-based representation allows the compiler to create a schedule that hides the latency of the memory operations.

+The IR is strongly typed and each instruction operand kind has known parameter types.
 The IR is not Static Single Assignment (SSA) based representation, because the IR does not support control flow.
 The IR is strongly typed and each instruction operand kind has known parameter types.
-The IR representation is designed to be used as an in-memory form.
-The IR can be dumped to human readable assembly-like format.
+It is designed to be used as an in-memory form, though can be dumped to human readable assembly-like format.

-The IR has two sections: 'declare' and 'program'.
+A function in IR form contains two sections: 'declare' and 'program'.
 In the first section of the IR we declare a number of memory regions that live throughout the lifetime of the program.
-This is similar to global variables in C++.
-The second part of the IR is list of instructions.
+This is similar to global variables in
+C. The second part of the IR is a list of instructions.
 Each variable is annotated with the kind of initialization that the program should do.

-There are two kinds of memory regions.
-The global memory regions and locally allocated regions.
-The locally allocated memory regions are similar to 'alloca' in C++, and in LLVM.
+There are two kinds of memory regions which correspond to these two sections: global memory regions (found in 'declare') and locally allocated regions (found in 'program').
+The locally allocated memory regions are similar to 'alloca' in LLVM IR.
 Memory regions are strongly typed, which means that the kind of type of tensor that the region represents is known.

 Instructions operate on either global variables or locally allocated buffers.
-Each operand is annotated with one of the qualifiers '@in'/'@out'/'@inout'.
-In means that the buffer is read from.
-Out means that the buffer is written into.
-And InOut means that the instruction may read and write into the buffer.
-These operand qualifiers help the optimizer decide when it is legal to share buffers.
+Each operand is annotated with one of the qualifiers '@in'/'@out'/'@inout'. '@in' means that the buffer is read from. '@out' means that the buffer is written into.
+And '@inout' means that the instruction may read and write into the buffer.
+These operand qualifiers help the optimizer decide when it is legal to perform certain optimizations, such as copy elimination or buffer sharing.
 Instructions may have other attributes that specify the legality of some optimizations.
-For example, some operands require that the data from the forward pass would be kept around for the backward pass, so if the program is not optimized for inference-only mode then certain memory optimizations can't happen.
+For example, some instructions require that the data from the forward pass would be kept around for the backward pass, so if the program is not optimized for inference-only mode then certain memory optimizations cannot happen.

-This is an example of an unoptimized IR.
+Below is an example of unoptimized Glow IR.
+Note that the 'alloc' instruction does not allocate memory; it just marks the lifetime of the activation.
+The low-level memory allocator is responsible for allocating all of the buffers into a single coalesced region.

   ```
   declare {